michael-rych/help.rych.io/docs/terms_conditions/terms_of_service.md

 This Agreement is made between **3Rych Sdn.Bhd.**, a private limited company incorporated under the Malaysian law, with registered office at Petaling Jaya, Selangor.
 The company is registered with the Companies Commission of Malaysia under the registration number 202001018190 (1374510-H) (**“3Rych”**), and Customer.

 The Agreement governs Customer’s licensing and use of the Services.
-By using our Services, Customer agrees to the terms of this Agreement as of the Effective Date.
+By using our services, Customer agrees to the terms of this Agreement as of the Effective Date.
 Any deviation from this Agreement should only be valid if and agreed upon by and between the Parties in writing.

 WHEREAS: